-The most accessible of these is invoice finance, which allows businesses to trade in an outstanding invoice for the majority of its value up front, effectively giving them an advance.
+The most accessible of these is invoice finance, which allows businesses to receive early payment on outstanding invoices for the majority of its value up front, effectively giving them an advance.
 The financier then collects on the invoice, before issuing the remaining funds, less their fee.
-Because this is a credit free form of financing, it’s often accessible to businesses in all kinds of situations, regardless of their prior credit history.
+Because this is a debt free form of financing, it’s often accessible to businesses in all kinds of situations, regardless of their prior credit history.

 Supply chain finance

 Supply chain finance is an ideal solution for businesses of all sizes, particularly those with complex supply chains.
-This allows businesses to pay their suppliers through a credit fund, instead of out of their own pocket.
+This allows businesses to pay their suppliers using a financier’s funds, instead of funds from out of their own pocket.
 If a supplier is dealing with their own cash flow issue, they can request early payment in exchange for a discount.
 This way businesses can reduce supply costs, without actually impacting their working capital.
-The balance on the investor supplied credit fund is then paid off at a later date, and payments can even be deferred if desired to help shorten the cash conversion cycle.
+The balance owing is then paid off by the customer on the original due or on an agreed later date.

 Getting cash fast

 Unlike traditional loan applications, which can take weeks or months to process, these tools can be used almost instantly.
 This allows businesses to quickly and confidently access funding when they need it, which allows them to compete more effectively.
 For example, a business that uses invoice financing can confidently accept a large new client, because it can reliably access its own future revenues in order to expand its operations to actually accommodate that client.